 The Public Voting Round of the 8th Annual PHWFF Fly Tying Competition opens on October 26 and runs until November 4, 2020.
 During this time period you can cast your vote and celebrate the tremendous fly tying talents of our PHWFF veteran participants.

-Are you looking for more answers about casting your vote?
+Are you looking for more answers about the competition?
 Look no further!
 We’ve outlined all you need to know below.

 What is the PHWFF Fly Tying Competition?
 The Project Healing Waters Fly Tying Competition is an annual program focused on expanding the therapeutic experience for PHWFF disabled veterans participants by giving them the opportunity to showcase their fly tying skills and creativity in a fun contest.
 The competition features two rounds of judging: a public round and a finals round.
 Only individuals who meet the definitions of a registered PHWFF participant were eligible to enter flies in the competition.

 When can I vote?
-The Public Voting Round runs from October 26 – November 4, 2020.
+The Public Voting Round ran from October 26 – November 4, 2020.

 Where do I vote?
-Voting is open to the public at https://www.judgify.me/public-voting/PHWFFflytying2020.
+Voting was open to the public at https://www.judgify.me/public-voting/PHWFFflytying2020.

 You can also access voting at www.projecthealingwaters.org and Project Healing Waters Fly Fishing social media accounts on Facebook, Twitter and Instagram from October 26 – November 4, 2020.
 (Just click the icons below to get connected)

 Who can vote?
 Anyone!
-Voting is open to the public at https://www.judgify.me/public-voting/PHWFFflytying2020 .
+Voting was open to the public at https://www.judgify.me/public-voting/PHWFFflytying2020 .

 We encourage you to share your favorite flies with your friends and family online.
 Sharing the competition and rallying others to vote is a great way to celebrate the tremendous talents of PHWFF veteran participants and to raise awareness of PHWFF programs.